a-b-street/osm2streets/docs/how_it_works.md

 ### CollapseDegenerateIntersections

-A "degenerate" intersection (`IntersectionComplexity::Connection`) has only two roads connected.
+A "degenerate" intersection (`IntersectionType::Connection`) has only two roads connected.
 Sometimes that intersection can be collapsed and the two roads joined.
 Currently this happens:

 - between two cycleways
 - when the lanes match and only "unimportant" OSM tags differ